joehillen/ultron/README.md

 If the exit code of the command program is zero, STDOUT is written directly to slack unformatted with `@username` for the person who called the command.
 Formatting is up to the command program.
-See [Slack Message Formatting](https://api.slack.com/docs/formatting)
+See [Slack Message Formatting](https://api.slack.com/docs/formatting).

 If the exit code of the command program is non-zero, the command is treated as a failure and the STDOUT and STDERR printed if they had any output.

-Two environment variables are passed to command program:
+The following environment variables are passed to command programs:

 * `ULTRON_UID` -- the user id that called the command
 * `ULTRON_CID` -- the channel id were the command was written